MediFlorida

 Brightens, minimizes pores, and strengthens skin barrier

-A versatile cosmetic active prized in K-beauty formulations.
-Addresses hyperpigmentation, uneven tone, and enlarged pores while reinforcing the moisture barrier.
+A versatile cosmetic active that addresses hyperpigmentation, uneven tone, and enlarged pores while reinforcing the moisture barrier.
 Well-tolerated across skin types.

 Hydroquinone